madrilene/eleventy-excellent/src/posts/2025/2025-01-09-post-with-image/post-with-image.md

 tags: ['image', 'feature']
 image: '/assets/images/gallery/asturias-1.jpg'
 alt: 'A picturesque valley showcasing majestic mountains and lush forests, creating a serene and captivating landscape'
-credit: A photo I took.
+credit: A photo I took on top.
 ---

 Using the powerful Eleventy Image plugin, we have three ways to optimize images: HTML Transform, Markdown syntax, and a Nunjucks shortcode.